In this article, learn more about the fortified city of Galle Dutch Fort, things to see and places to visit in one day, on foot.

 Next to the Old Dutch Government House and opposite the Old Post Office is the National Maritime Museum.
-The rustic and faded yellow-orange exterior walls of the National Maritime Museum and the Post Office strongly reminded me of my time in Georgetown, Penang in Malaysia while I scoured its streets for street art installations.
-See my photos of Georgetown here, to see the semblance.
+The rustic and faded yellow-orange exterior walls of the National Maritime Museum and the Post Office strongly reminded me of my time in Georgetown, Penang in Malaysia and the back alleys of Singapore while I scoured their streets for street art installations.
+See my photos of Georgetown here, and of the back alleys of Singapore here to see the semblance.

 The colonnaded Old Post Office Building is a nice spot for some photoshoot